 Duration of a lease in Belgium

-A Belgian residential lease is usually assumed to be for a period of nine years.
+A Belgian residential lease is usually assumed to be for nine years.
 However, tenants are only financially obliged for the first three years, after which they won’t have to pay any penalties for early cancellation.
-This type of lease is common and is often referred to as a “3-6-9 lease”, because the lease and its components can be revisited every three years.
+This type of lease is common and is often referred to as a “3-6-9 lease” because the lease and its components can be revisited every three years.

 Terminating a lease

 Tenants have to give three months written notice to terminate a lease.
-At the end of the nine years, new periods of three years are agreed upon without notification, if nobody has terminated the lease.
+At the end of the nine years, a new period of three years is automatically agreed upon without notification if nobody has terminated the lease.
 Expats will have to be aware of their lease dates and plan accordingly.

 If a lease is broken within the first year, a penalty of three months’ rent must be paid.
-If it is broken during the second year, two months’ rent is due.
+If it's broken during the second year, two months’ rent is due.
 One months’ rent must be paid if termination occurs during the third year.

-Landlords cannot terminate a lease within the first three years.
-At the end of each three-year period the landlord may terminate the lease if they or a close family member need the property.
+Landlords can't terminate a lease within the first three years.
+At the end of each three-year period, the landlord may terminate the lease if they or a close family member need the property.
 In all cases, the landlord must give six months’ notice.

 Tenant responsibilities in Brussels

 In addition to the basics, leases in Belgium will usually include very detailed assignments of responsibility for appliances, the garden, rain gutters, and any other item that directly impacts the state of the house or apartment.
-This is completely different from leases in many other countries, so it’s best for expats to know what they are getting into up front.
+This is completely different from leases in many other countries, so expats should know what they're getting into upfront.

 In general, it’s safe to assume that tenants are responsible for everything they use on a daily basis, such as repairing appliances, carpet cleaning and clearing out rain gutters.
 The owner is usually responsible for electrical systems, roof, plumbing and heating systems.

-Some landlords include garden maintenance in the rent, but the majority will not.
+Some landlords include garden maintenance in the rent, but the majority won't.
 This is also something expats should consider when budgeting or negotiating the lease.
 The cost of maintaining a large garden, which is usually a requirement, can cost thousands of euros per year.

 Rental deposits in Brussels

-Most landlords require a security deposit, which may not exceed the equivalent of three months' rent.
+Most landlords require a security deposit.
+A deposit may not exceed the equivalent of three months' rent.
 This amount is placed in an interest-bearing bank account in the tenant's name.
-This account is put in a blocked account and requires authorization from both the landlord and the tenant before the money can be released.
+It is put in a blocked account and requires authorization from both the landlord and the tenant before the money can be released.

 At the end of every lease in Brussels, an Etat des Lieux is scheduled.
 This is the final meeting between an independent contractor, picked by the landlord, and the tenant, to review the state of the property and determine how much of the deposit will be returned.
 The general rule is the house must be left in the same state it was received in.